CLARIAH/scholarly-web-annotation-server/discussion/handling_resource_structure.md

 <a name="desired_characteristics"></a>
 ### 4.1 Desirable data model characteristics

 The annotation client and server have to use an exchange protocol and data model to exchange information about annotations and resources.
-Below are a (rather ad hoc) list of characteristics by which to compare different data models and help decide on a model that best fits the problem domain and constraints.
+Below is a (rather ad hoc) list of characteristics by which to compare different data models and help decide on a model that best fits the problem domain and constraints.

 + *Simplicity*: number and complexity of data structures needed for exchange.
 Less complex is preferred.
 + *Interpretation*: the extent to which an annotation is interpretable independently of the annotated resource.
 More interpretable is preferred.
 + *Separation of concerns*: the structural relations between annotatable resources are needed for aggregating annotations on a requested resource, they are provided by the responsible agent of the edition server.
 The annotations are created by the users of the annotated resource and bear on the resources themselves, not necessarily on their structural relations.
 The annotation server should treat structural relations between resources differently from annotations on resources.
 This separation of concerns should ideally be reflected in the data structures used for representing structure and annotation.
 Clear separation is preferred.
 + *Conciseness*: annotation targets should contain no more information than necessary for identification.
 More concise is preferred.
 + *Redundancy*: the amount of duplication of structural information across representations in the annotation server.
+[Less redundancy is preferred?]
 + *Multiple parents*: a resource can be part of multiple collections (resource re-use).
 It should be possible to represent multiple parentage in the annotation server, so that annotations can be aggregated for different parents.
 For instance, the translation of a letter can be part of the original letter but also be part of a collection of translations of letters without reference to the original letter.
 + *Open standards*: the extent to which open standards are used in the exchange protocol.
 Open standards are preferred.
 + *Model fitness*: Existing standards may not always be a perfect fit for the scenario that needs to be modelled.
 It is preferred to use models that fit the domain and scenario and allow communicating the appropriate and necessary semantics.